-- 1. Read General Rules and special rules at the beginning of this department. - 2.
-4-H/FFA member must be enrolled in Clothing-Buymanship to enter in this Division.
-Two outfits per 4-H/FFA youth can be entered in this Division. - Outfit must be selected by member as part of their 4-H/FFA project or made by another individual for the member if fabric and pattern were chosen by the 4-H/ FFA member. - Reno County's entries in the State Fair Fashion Revue -- Buymanship will be designated by the judges from entries in this Division as follows: Level II and Level III (Classes M2111 and M2121, M2112, and M2122), and Level IV (Classes M2113 and M2123).
+- Read General Rules and special rules at the beginning of this department. - 4-H members must be enrolled in Clothing-Buymanship to enter this Division.
+Two outfits per 4-H youth can be entered into this Division. - Outfit must be selected by member as part of their 4-H project or made by another individual for the member if fabric and pattern were chosen by the 4-H member. - Reno County's entries in the State Fair Fashion Revue -- Buymanship will be designated by the judges from entries in this Division as follows: Level II and Level III (Classes M2111 and M2121, M2112, and M2122), and Level IV (Classes M2113 and M2123).